GLOBAL MARKETS-Shares gain on U.S. jobs data, euro up after ECB

 The equity rally's sharp advance has raised concerns on both

 sides of the Atlantic.
-The Dow has climbed 15 percent from its
+The Dow is up more than 9 percent so far

+this year, while the S&P 500 is up more than 8 percent.

 "Equity markets have had a pretty significant advance over